National Nanny Recognition Week

 • Pay for professional development.
 The North Carolina Professional Association of Nannies offers multiple professional development opportunities, including CPR training, that provide attendees with educational and networking opportunities.
 Consider paying for your nanny to attend one of these career enhancing events.
 They give right back to your family!

 • A surprise day off!
 Let your nanny know you appreciate her by giving her a surprise paid day off.
-Many nannies work long hours and often don’t get off work until the bank, the doctor’s office, hair dresser, post office and other important venues are closed.
+Many nannies work long hours and often don’t get off work until the bank, the doctor’s office, hairdresser, post office and other important venues are closed.
 Consider giving your nanny the day to celebrate and to take care of herself and her personal business.

 • Give a card.
-Take a moment to write a personal thank you note to your nanny.
+Take a moment to write a personal thank-you note to your nanny.
 Point out some of the ways she’s made your life easier and thank her for taking good care of your most prized possessions, your children.
 Are your children great artists?
-Have them create a special thank you card of their own for your nanny.
+Have them create a special thank-you card of their own for your nanny.

 • Buy her some nanny swag.
 For example, we have a North Carolina Professional Association of Nannies tote bag for your nanny.
 Roomy and easy to carry; the NC PAN tote is sure to be a hit with any nanny.
 Your nanny can be the few to own one of these limited edition tote bags that she can proudly carry to proclaim her love of your children and profession.
 Here are all the products we have in our store.

 • Give the gift of good health.
 Tell your nanny how much you appreciate her, and then gift her with a health insurance stipend to contribute to her well-being.
+It might even end up being a tax credit for you.

 Regardless of your family celebration, we would like to extend an invitation to participate in the formal schedule of events for National Nanny Recognition Week.
 The schedule follows.